diegargon/monnet/README.md

 ## Monne Agent

-Actually i am testing a basic linux agent (python based) for reports.
+Currently, I am testing a basic linux agent (python based) for reports.
-The agent is the  monnet-ansbile repo/sources and has his own playbook to automatically install if you want.
+The agent is the  monnet-core repo/sources and has its own playbook to automatically install if you want.

-You can install it manually check the install-agent-linux playbook for steps
+You can install it manually by checking the install-agent-linux playbook for steps.

-Python: Automatic process will install on the hosts: psutils
+Python: The automatic process will install on the hosts some deps: psutils.

 ## Ansible Support

-Ansible support its a testing feature, it will help to install the agent and in the future, crate and doing other common "ansible tasks"
+Ansible support is a testing feature; it will help to install the agent and, in the future, crate and perform other common "Ansible tasks"

 # Install ansible